techforthepeople/NAVI-mobile/README.md

 ## Motivation

 The Tech to Protect Challenge is designed to inspire participants to connect, collaborate, and create technologies of the future for public safety.
-Solidarity provides an integrated, all in one platform for Emergency Responders to locate each other and detect when they are in danger.
+NAVI provides an integrated, all in one platform for Emergency Responders to locate each other and detect when they are in danger.
 This repo contains code for the mobile application.

 ## Functionality